AK-Homberger/NMEA2000-Data-Sender/README.md

 - The Engine RPM is measured on connction "W" of the generator.
 The Engine RPM is measured with a PC900V optocoupler device (http://www.simandl.cz/stranky/elektro/fastsci/soubory/pc900v.pdf)
-This device plus the 2K resistor and the 1N4007 diode) translates the signal from "W" connction o generator to ESP32 pin 23.
+This device plus the 2K resistor and the 1N4007 diode) translates the signal from "W" connction of generator to ESP32 pin 23.
 There is a RPM difference between generator and diesel engine RPM.
 The calibration value has to be set in the program.